ibm-satellite/academy-labs/aws/aws-access-roks-inet.md

    ![jq](images/aws-cli-jq.png)

-1. Note all public IPs of Control Plane and Worker Nodes for the next steps.
+1. Write down all public IPs of Control Plane and Worker Nodes for the next steps.

 ## Apply Public Ips to Satellite location and ROKS cluster in IBM Cloud